 1. What type of content do they post?

-Analyzing your biggest competitors’ Instagram account can give you a better idea about what you should post, what type of content will work better and what your audience wants to see.
-Remember that your competitors’ audience is also your target audience, so you can take notes from your competitors’ posts examples.
+Analyzing your biggest competitors’ Instagram account can give you a better idea about what you should post, what type of content will work better, and what your audience wants to see.
+Remember that your competitors’ audience is also your target audience so that you can take notes from your competitors’ posts examples.